esdcskp-edscpcs/skp/index.md

 title: Welcome to the ESDC Security Knowledge Portal!
 ---

-This knowledge portal provides a number of helpful resources for developers and Security Champions in order to help them implement security best practices while they develop their product which result in a product **secure by design**.
+This knowledge portal provides a number of helpful resources for developers and Security Champions in order to help them implement security best practices while they develop their product which would result in a product **secure by design**.

 ## Security by Design?